Lessons from pendulums: A design comparison of three lab activities: Literature Review: Lab Curriculum Research and Development

 Although presented as a mostly empirical process, we contend that there is non-trivial theoretical work involved in the development and design of these curricula.
-For example, a notable feature of the DATA lab is that, for a given activity, lab groups each conduct a different experiment and there is no set end point for these experiments.
-Funkhouser \textit{et al.} mention that this feature “has added benefits for student's ownership and agency of the work.”
-It could be that ownership and agency are understood by the designers to support productive engagement and thus were part of the decision-making process; another possibility is that increased ownership and agency are serendipitous benefits afforded by this choice, which was influenced by other considerations.
+For example, a feature of the DATA lab is that, for a given activity, each lab group conducts a different experiment, with no set end point.
+Funkhouser \textit{et al.} mention that this feature “has added benefits for [each] student's ownership and agency of the work.”
+It could be that ownership and agency were understood by the designers to support productive engagement and thus were part of the decision-making process.
+Another possibility is that increased ownership and agency were serendipitous benefits afforded by this choice, which was influenced by other considerations.

-The work of specifying how to accomplish learning goals can be understood as a process of making hypotheses or conjectures about how to best support learning \cite{sandoval2014,Cobb2007}.
-In this way, this empirical process obscures the justification of design decisions.
-Instead, curricular features are presented as naturally emerging from learning goals.
-In doing so, the documentations of course transformations do not provide actionable insight for educators selecting among alternatives as they adapt design features to different contexts.
-Accounts of the reasoning that motivates design decisions in a curriculum are especially important given our understanding of the variation in how educators take up research-based instructional methods \cite{dancy_how_2016, turpen_construction_2010, affriyenni_navigating} and the consequential role of the broader (activity) system within which specific design features are implemented \cite{tasar_characterizing_2023}.
+This approach obscures the justification of design decisions.
+Curricular features are instead presented as naturally emerging from learning goals.
+As a result, the documentation of curriculum transformations does not provide actionable insight for educators enacting the curriculum or selecting among alternatives as they adapt design features.
+The work of specifying how to accomplish learning goals can be productively understood as a theory-laden process of making hypotheses or conjectures about how to best support learning \cite{sandoval2014,Cobb2007}.
+Accounts of the theory-laden reasoning that motivates design decisions in a curriculum are especially important given our understanding of the variation in how educators take up research-based instructional methods \cite{dancy_how_2016, turpen_construction_2010, affriyenni_navigating}, the consequential role of the broader (activity) system within which specific design features are implemented \cite{tasar_characterizing_2023, harlow_learning_2020}, and the ways in which an awareness of this reasoning can support responsive instructional moves \cite{robertson_curricular_2021}